HOMEPAGE SERVICES PRICES BOOKING-FORM LONDON GUIDE GIFTS HOTELS FLIGHTS SHOPPING CONTACT-US TERMS-& CONDITIONS TRAVEL RESOURCES

 FLAT: apartment.

 FOOTBALL: soccer.
-Football is called 'American football.'
+US Football is called 'American football.'

 FORTNIGHT: two weeks.